Data Wrangling

 dtype: float64

-We have the values that we want, except notice that we do not have a column name associated with these results.
-To assign a name to this series, we can use the name attribute:
+We have now the values that we want, except notice they don’t have a column name associated with these results.
+We can use the name attribute to assign a name to this series:

 # Name the samplemeans series